This article, published in 2021, has been updated to reflect Ryuichi Sakamoto's passing on March 28, 2023

-Across a career that spans almost 46 years, the 69-year-old Sakamato has been so prolific and so relentlessly driven in his passion for music that it’s hard to imagine what it might sound like without him: the production style of his early solo albums are often and rightly name-checked as a jumping-off point in the history of not only electro and IDM (heavily influencing the likes of Aphex Twin), but also of hip-hop.
+Across a career that spans almost 46 years, Sakamato, 71 years old at the time of his passing, has been so prolific and so relentlessly driven in his passion for music that it’s hard to imagine what it might sound like without him: the production style of his early solo albums are often and rightly name-checked as a jumping-off point in the history of not only electro and IDM (heavily influencing the likes of Aphex Twin), but also of hip-hop.

 Sakamoto’s achievements are far from relegated to the past: in the last 10 years alone, he has released two full-length studio albums, two live albums, four compilations, and 12 film soundtracks — including the Golden Globe-nominated score for the grunting, man-fights-bear drama The Revenant (with frequent collaborator Alva Noto) and music for “Smithereens,” an episode of that uniquely 21st-century pop-culture touchstone Black Mirror.
 In that time, he’s also worked with Oneohtrix Point Never, the musical director of The Weeknd’s Super Bowl 2021 Half-Time Show and composer of the vertigo-inducing Uncut Gems soundtrack, with both artists reworking a track composed by the other.